 1. International Travel Safety Initiatives:

-It is our hope that sharing Sara’s story will help inform both parents and students.
-Accidents can and should be avoided – not by prohibiting adventure and exploration, but by gaining access to more and better information about issues such as international highway safety.
+It is our hope that sharing Sara’s story will help inform parents, students and travelers.
+Accidents can and should be avoided – not by prohibiting adventure and exploration, but by gaining access to more and better information about national and international highway safety.

 This is Sara’s Wish.